-- Submit clean claims for nursing facility add-on service claims or other negotiated services within 95 calendar days from the date of service or date of discharge. - In the case of other insurance or coordination of benefits/subrogation, submit clean claims within 95 calendar days of receiving a response from the third-party payer. - In the case of retroactive member eligibility, submit clean claims within 95 calendar days from the date the member is added to the state's eligibility system but no later than 365 days from the date of service or the inpatient date of discharge. - For a provider who is issued a new or changed Texas Provider Identification Number (TPIN), clean claims must be submitted within 95 days of issuance of the TPIN but no later than 365 days from the date of service. - If a provider first submits a claim to the wrong health plan within the 95-day period and produces documentation of the filing, the provider may resubmit the claim to the correct health plan within 95 calendar days of the date of the denial from the wrong health plan. - Corrected claims must be submitted within 120 days from the date of the Explanation of Payment (EOP). - Amerigroup will pay providers interest at a rate of 18 percent per annum on all clean claims that are not adjudicated within the 30-day requirement.
+- Submit clean claims for nursing facility add-on service claims or other negotiated services within 95 calendar days from the date of service or date of discharge. - In the case of other insurance or coordination of benefits/subrogation, submit clean claims within 95 calendar days of receiving a response from the third-party payer. - In the case of retroactive member eligibility, submit clean claims within 95 calendar days from the date the member is added to the state's eligibility system but no later than 365 days from the date of service or the inpatient date of discharge. - For a provider who has a new or changed enrollment in Texas Medicaid, clean claims must be submitted within 95 days of the effective date of the Texas Medicaid enrollment or change but no later than 365 days from the date of service. - If a provider first submits a claim to the wrong health plan within the 95-day period and produces documentation of the filing, the provider may resubmit the claim to the correct health plan within 95 calendar days of the date of the denial from the wrong health plan. - Corrected claims must be submitted within 120 days from the date of the Explanation of Payment (EOP). - Amerigroup will pay providers interest at a rate of 18 percent per annum on all clean claims that are not adjudicated within the 30-day requirement.